Pitsky - Crossbreed Info & Care Guide

 Pitsky care guide

 It doesn’t matter if you have a pureblooded dog or a crossbreed; the dog will need proper care.
 There are a few basic things all dog owners need to provide for their dogs.
-These things will ensure their basic needs and make sure the dog is physically and mentally healthy.
+These things will ensure their basic needs and the dog's physical and mental health.
 Here is the Pisky care guide;

 Nutrition